hemidactylus/mlops-speedrun-spamclassifier/README.md

 Two Parquet files are created in `offline_data/`, one with the labels and the other with the features, ready to be used as training set.

+All rows in each Parquet file bears the same `event_timestamp` (some time in 2019).
+This is secondary in this case, but would be relevant if these data did get updated somehow, to allow for time-travel-consistency in retrieving historical data.

 #### Setting up the Feast repo

 It's time to set up the Feast feature repository.
 The Parquet files